Adi8956921004/Adi8956921004/README.md

 ## 💫 About Me

-I’m **Adityaraj Patil**, a passionate Full Stack Developer, Mentor, and Technical Trainer with hands-on experience in building scalable web applications, guiding students and interns, and working on real-world problem-solving systems.
+I’m **Aditya Shendge**, a passionate Full Stack Developer, data analysis , and Data science with hands-on experience in building scalable web applications,  and working on real-world problem-solving systems.

-- 🏢 I currently work as a **Mentor & Trainer**, delivering technical guidance and project-based learning under **DevineTech Solutions**, where I focus on practical development, architecture clarity, and industry-ready skills.
+- 🏢 I currently work at a **Aither shild tech**, As **automation developer intern** where I focus on practical automation development, architecture clarity, and industry-ready skills.
-- 💼 Alongside this, I am actively working with **Dexpert Systems**, contributing to development and learning in advanced system design and modern technology stacks.

 ### 💻 What I Do
 - 🌐 Full Stack Web Development (Frontend & Backend)